 Brass showers, brass taps… It’s certain that these elements add a touch of class and offset any timeless colour scheme.

 Trend 6.
 Industrial is on the rise

 Prevailing as the 6th most popular bathroom trend, industrial features saw a 58% rise in searches in 2020.
 While some might think ‘construction site’, an industrial aesthetic is popular among many.
 From metal framework, to piping, to stone features – there are many choices here.

-Which bathroom colours will be the biggest in 2021?
+Which bathroom colours are the biggest?

 These are the colours that saw the biggest increase over the course of 2020:

 - Blue (95% increase)